AtelierNum/templates/sub_readme_template.md

 ## Additional resources 📄 📗

-## How one could improve the template 🦾
+## How you could improve the template 🦾